Okay, so Trump is still going down there in Fort Worth, and he just said, hey, they say I'm not loyal.

 And of course, I can totally understand that.

-I mean, these CNN people are used to the buttoned-down white shoe caricature culture of uh of pinstriped suits at foggy bottom at the State Department, everybody prim and proper and so forth, and they deal with this, and they don't know how to react to it, and they don't know how to characterize it, and they don't know how to report it.
+I mean, these CNN people are used to the button-down white shoe caricature culture of pinstriped suits, that foggy bottom of the State Department, everybody prim and proper and so forth.

 And so when they do report it, they cannot hide their fascination with it all.

-I promise it's gonna be Merry Christmas.
+I promise it's going to be Merry Christmas.

-We're gonna have the greatest country, we're the greatest borders.
+We're going to have the greatest borders.

-And wait for it, wait for it.
+And wait for it.

-The politico is out already with an article on the seven times.
+The Politico is out already with an article on the Seven Times.

 Chris Christie said that Trump was not fit to be president.